MetaBloxIO/metablox-did-resover/doc/did-method-spec.md

 ### Create (Register)

-In order to create a `ethr` DID, an Ethereum address, i.e., key pair, needs to be generated.
+In order to create a `metablox` DID, an Ethereum address, i.e., key pair, needs to be generated.
 At this point, no interaction with the target Ethereum network is required.
 The registration is implicit as it is impossible to brute force an Ethereum address, i.e., guessing the private key for a given public key on the Koblitz Curve (secp256k1).
 The holder of the private key is the entity identified by the DID.

-The default DID document for an `did:ethr<Ethereum address>` on mainnet, e.g.
+The default DID document for an `did:metablox<Ethereum address>` on mainnet, e.g.
-`did:ethr:0xf3beac30c498d9e26865f34fcaa57dbb935b0d74` with no transactions to the ERC1056 registry looks like this:
+`did:metablox:0xf3beac30c498d9e26865f34fcaa57dbb935b0d74` with no transactions to the ERC1056 registry looks like this:

 ```json
 {